Can a new boiler increase water pressure?

 Nothing wakes you up in the morning quite like a nice hot shower.
 But when the invigorating jet turns into a trickle, leaping out of bed doesn’t seem quite so appealing – especially on a cold winter morning.

 So what can you do to increase the pressure?
-Don’t worry, it won’t necessarily mean you have to spend hundreds (or thousands) of pounds on a new boiler.
+Don’t worry, it won’t necessarily mean you need a new boiler.

 The water pressure coming into your home depends on a couple of things: